Development of peptide-oligonucleotide conjugates to target poly (ADP-ribose) polymerase for new RNA-based amyotrophic lateral sclerosis therapy

 Aims

-Our research project aims to use oligonucleotide-based therapeutic approach to knock down the level of polymerase (PARP).
-In this project, two classes of antisense oligonucleotides will be designed and tested for their efficacy in lowering the polymerase (PARP) protein level in NSC-34 (motor neuron-like) cells.
+- Design and test two classes of antisense oligonucleotides for their efficacy in lowering the polymerase (PARP) protein level in NSC-34 (motor neuron-like) cells.

 Research team